 If there is a quality issue on the floor, real-time notification to the business systems can be made to take the necessary corrective action as soon as possible.
 When defective material is detected, it can be quickly removed from the inventory and returned to the supplier for a replacement or refund.
 The manufacturer saves money by eliminating scrap due to defective raw material and also reduces exposure to recalls and possible liability issues.

 - Improved Efficiency

-Manufacturing Execution System monitors work-in-progress (WIP), encourages increased uptime, greater efficiency, prevents errors and improves shop floor visibility.
+A Manufacturing Execution System monitors work-in-progress (WIP), encourages increased uptime, greater efficiency, prevents errors, and improves shop floor visibility.

 It supports electronic record-keeping and ensures that unified information is cascaded throughout the entire organization.

-Presently, manufacturers are including connected devices, the Internet of Things and other state-of-the-art technologies and devices which increases operational efficiency.
-An MES software also allows you to integrate shop floor devices together to improve the speed of work.
+Presently, manufacturers are including connected devices, the Internet of Things, and other state-of-the-art technologies and devices which increase operational efficiency.
+An MES software also allows you to integrate shop floor devices to improve the speed of work.
 During lot processing or dispensing of goods, an MES solution lets you track and record the data.

 Why use disparate systems to manage distinct operations when you can do more with a comprehensive manufacturing ERP solution?

 And like Henry Ford said, “If you always do what you always did, you’ll always get what you’ve always got.”

 To learn more, please visit our website or send an email to email@example.com.